vowstar/k210-linux-nommu/linux-kernel/Documentation/spi/spi-summary.rst

         duplex (one pointer is NULL) transfers;

-      + optionally defining short delays after transfers ... using the spi_transfer.delay_usecs setting (this delay can be the only protocol effect, if the buffer length is zero);
+      + optionally defining short delays after transfers ... using the spi_transfer.delay.value setting (this delay can be the only protocol effect, if the buffer length is zero) ... when specifying this delay the default spi_transfer.delay.unit is microseconds, however this can be adjusted to clock cycles or nanoseconds if needed;

       + whether the chipselect becomes inactive after a transfer and any delay ... by using the spi_transfer.cs_change flag;